ocean-data-factory-sweden/kso/README.md

 [![GPL License][license-shield]][license-url]

 ### KSO Information architecture
-The system processes underwater footage and its associatead metadata into biologically-meaningful information.
+The system processes underwater footage and its associated metadata into biologically-meaningful information.
 The format of the underwater media is standardised (typically .mp4 or .jpg) and the associated metadata should be captured in three csv files (“movies”, “sites” and “species”) following  the [Darwin Core standards (DwC)](https://dwc.tdwg.org/simple/).
 ![koster_info_diag][high-level-overview2]

 ## Repository Overview